Precise predictions for boosted Higgs production: Predictions for the gluon-fusion channel

 We quote the prediction obtained with Eq.~\eqref{eq:approx_NNLO} as the current best prediction.\footnote{We point out that the rescaling performed in Eqs.~\eqref{eq:rescaling_1},~\eqref{eq:approx_NNLO} could be alternatively defined at the differential level, leading to yet another prescription to combine consistently the NNLO prediction in the EFT with the NLO calculation in the full SM.
 Since in this document we will only refer to the cross section $\Sigma(p_\perp^{\rm cut})$ we choose to perform the rescaling at the level of the cumulative cross section.} To estimate the theory uncertainty in the resulting cross section we proceed as follows: \begin{itemize} \item We perform a variation of $\mu_R$ and $\mu_F$ by a factor of two around their central value by keeping $ 1/2\leq \mu_R/\mu_F \leq 2$ (7 point scale variation).
 The scales are varied separately in $\Sigma^{\text{EFT, NNLO}} $ and in the $\Sigma^{\text{SM, NLO}}/\Sigma^{\text{EFT, NLO}}$ ratio.
 For the latter, the same scale is chosen for the numerator and the denominator, and the final uncertainty is symmetrised.
 Finally, the two uncertainties are combined either in quadrature or linearly. \item We assume that the uncertainty due to mass effects in the NNLO EFT correction is obtained by rescaling the latter by the relative mass correction at NLO.
 Thus, we assess the uncertainty $\delta_{\text{NNLO},\,m_t}$ as

 Here, $\delta\Sigma$ refers to the perturbative correction at a given order in QCD perturbation theory, namely $\delta \Sigma^{\text{X, (N)NLO}} = \Sigma^{\text{X, (N)NLO}} - \Sigma^{\text{X, (N)LO}}$. \item The final uncertainty is obtained by combining the scale and mass effect uncertainties defined in the previous two items.
 In Table~\ref{tab:FOresults} we report the results for the cross sections, where the uncertainties are either combined in quadrature (NNLO$^{\rm approximate}_{\rm quad. unc.}$) or summed linearly (NNLO$^{\rm approximate}_{\rm lin. unc.}$).
-In the following, we work under the assumption that the three sources of uncertainty are uncorrelated, and therefore will consider the combination in quadrature as our central prescription. \item An additional source of uncertainty is given by the top-mass scheme, for which we adopt the on-shell scheme used in the calculation of ref.~\cite{Jones:2018hbb}.
-The difference between the on-shell and the ${\rm \overline{MS}}$ scheme can be substantial at LO for typical renormalisation scales in boosted Higgs production.
-This difference introduces an additional source of uncertainty that will be considerably reduced at NLO, although at present this dependence has not yet been studied.
-For this reason, we do not consider an estimate of the corresponding uncertainty in this document.
-We stress, however, that future precise determinations of the boosted Higgs cross section must include a careful assessment of the top mass scheme dependence. \end{itemize} { }In Fig.~\ref{fig:absolutfinal} we show the cumulative cross section as a function of the $p_\perp$ cut.
+In the following, we work under the assumption that the three sources of uncertainty are uncorrelated, and therefore will consider the combination in quadrature as our central prescription. \item An additional source of uncertainty is given by the top-mass scheme, for which we adopt the on-shell scheme used in the calculation of refs.~\cite{Jones:2018hbb,Chen:2021azt}.
+The difference between the on-shell and the ${\rm \overline{MS}}$ scheme has been recently studied in ref.~\cite{Bonciani:2022jmb}\footnote{The top mass scheme was also discussed in Ref.~\cite{Amoroso:2020lgh}.}, and shown to be substantial at LO for typical renormalisation scales in boosted Higgs production.
+In the same reference it was shown that differences are reduced at NLO, although they are still substantial and warrant careful consideration.
+We leave this discussion for future work of the working group.

+\end{itemize} { }In Fig.~\ref{fig:absolutfinal} we show the cumulative cross section as a function of the $p_\perp$ cut.
 The figure compares the NNLO EFT, Born-improved NNLO EFT (EFT-improved$(0)$) and our best prediction (EFT-improved$(1)$), obtained using Eq.~\eqref{eq:approx_NNLO}.
 Fig.~\ref{fig:relativefinal} shows the ratio of the latter two predictions to the central value of the EFT-improved$(1)$ prediction.
 The uncertainties in the EFT-improved$(0)$ band has been obtained by pure scale variation, while the uncertainty in the EFT-improved$(1)$ prediction is estimated as outlined above.